fteem/git-semantic-commits/README.md

 Inspired by Sparkbox's awesome article on [semantic commit messages](http://seesparkbox.com/foundry/semantic_commit_messages).

 ## What is this?
-These are **very simple** custom git commands that enforce the git user to write better git commit messages".
+These are **very simple** custom git commands that enforce the git user to write better git commit messages.
 If still confused, read the article above.

 ## Available commands:
 * ```git feat "commit-message-here"```